manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-> “... for every 10ºC you cool something down, most of the processes occurring in the bean occur at half the rate.
-So cooling of coffee should prevent chemical reactions that occur over time (like staling or aging), by making them proceed extremely slowly.” -   [(Hendon 2018)](#hendon2018)
+> *“... for every 10ºC you cool something down, most of the processes occurring in the bean occur at half the rate.
+So cooling of coffee should prevent chemical reactions that occur over time (like staling or aging), by making them proceed extremely slowly.”*
+>
+>  Christopher Hendon - interview with [The Little Black Coffee Cup](https://www.thelittleblackcoffeecup.com/journal/cryogenics)